timotah/nvim-config/README.md

 - [x] installing angular html css lsps and treesitter maybe some angular snippets too for control flow
 - [ ] installing json and yaml lsps and treesitter
 - [x] change to fzf lua
-- [ ] adding a more custom startup window for the dashboard
+- [x] adding a more custom startup window for the dashboard - not going to use one
 - [ ] checkout trouble.nvim
 - [ ] look at treesitter incremental selection and what it is
 - [ ] nerdfont